canguera/Getting_and-Cleaning-_Data/CodeBook.md

 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.

 The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.

+Attribute Information:

+For each record in the dataset it is provided:
+- Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
+- Triaxial Angular velocity from the gyroscope.
+- A 561-feature vector with time and frequency domain variables.
+- Its activity label.
+- An identifier of the subject who carried out the experiment.

 Source : https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip